springboardmentor3847a-cloud/AI-System-to-Automatically-Review-and-Summarize-Research-Papers-/README.md

 The system is developed using a **milestone-based approach**, where **Milestone 1 and Milestone 2 are combined into a single notebook** for implementation efficiency.

 ---
+## Final Project Summary

+This project presents an automated research analysis pipeline developed across four milestones.
+Milestone 2 focused on research paper acquisition, PDF processing, and structured text extraction.
+Milestone 3 applied AI-based summarization and analytical techniques to generate meaningful insights and an automated literature review.

+Milestone 4 finalized the system through output refinement, quality evaluation, and stability verification.
+The final system demonstrates an end-to-end, scalable, and reliable approach for automated academic literature analysis.

 ## 🎯 Project Objectives
 - Automate research paper discovery from open-access sources